ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 {: .callout}

-> ## How can you add a new path in which shell will look for commands…
+> ## How can you add a new path where the shell will look for commands?
 >
 > 1. So that those commands take precedence over identically named commands
 > available elsewhere on the `PATH`?
 >
-> 2. So those commands are run only if not found elsewhere on the
+> 2. So those commands are run only if not found elsewhere
 > on the `PATH`? (rarely needed/used case)
 >
 > > ## Solution
 > > For a new path /a/b/c:
 > > 1.
-Use  PATH=/a/b/c:$PATH
+Use `PATH=/a/b/c:$PATH`
 > > 2.
-Use  PATH=$PATH:/a/b/c
+Use `PATH=$PATH:/a/b/c`
 > {: .solution}
 {: .challenge}

-> ## How can you determine the environment variables of a process?
+> ## How can you determine the environment variables used by a process?
 >
 > Since each process inherits and possibly changes environment
-> variables so that its child processes inherit them in turn, it is
+> variables so that its child processes inherit them in turn, it can
-> often important to be able to introspect them.
+> often be important to be able to inspect them.
 Given a `PID` of
 > a currently running process (e.g., the `$$` variable in POSIX shell contains a
->`PID` of your active shell), how can you determine its environment variables?
+> `PID` of your active shell), how can you determine its environment variables?
 >
 > > ## Solution
 > > 1.
 By looking into `/proc/PID/environ` file on Unix/Linux